As demonstrated on this website, we sympathise with old residents of Westbury who have experienced long-term

 only way for some to be better off.
 'Or else nothing' has been a repeated message from Wiltshire (County) Council.

-Whilst a bypass would not be good for stores in Westbury, as shoppers with cars would more easily drive on elsewhere, it
+Whilst a bypass would not be good for shops in Westbury, as those with cars would more easily drive on elsewhere, it

-would uprate town centre house values.
+would uprate central house values.
 But many people now owning homes on the A350 route in Westbury bought them with

 An integrated western road alongside (and interchanging with) the railway would solve the HGV problem, enhance town centre